ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### LETTING A NEW EMPLOYEE GO

-In general, if it's not clear after ninety days that a hire is going to work out, it likely won t magically become better after 120 or 150 days, and it's best to let them go.
+In general, if it's not clear after ninety days that a hire is going to work out, it likely won't magically become better after 120 or 150 days, and it's best to let them go.
 You should terminate this employee the same as any other, with a full severance package and as much kindness as possible.

 I encourage you to take full ownership of the mis-hire.
 If you hired them, take responsibility; it means your hiring process isn't perfect.
 Don't penalize the employee for it.
 An industry-standard severance package at a startup is four weeks salary, benefits if you can extend them, and assistance finding another job in any way you're comfortable offering.